Gülermak: Overview

 Gülermak is part of the ExpoLink Consortium, established in 2016, comprising Alstom, Acciona, and Gülermak, that is constructing the Route 2020 metro line, part of the Dubai Metro, linking Expo 2020 to the Red Line.
 In 2020, Gülermak was awarded a Kraków tram line contract in Poland.
 Examples of projects include metro stations and infrastructure in India, a metro line branch in Dubai, the underground in Warsaw.
 Gülermak has its own assembly lines.

 The company's projects, especially tunnelling using tunnel boring machines (TBMs), have been discussed in peer-reviewed papers.
 Record-breaking results involving the company have been reported on the Dudullu-Bostancı Metro Line in Istanbul.

+In October 2022, Gülermak entered the infrastructure market in the Philippines as part of a joint venture with Lotte Engineering & Construction and EEI Corporation to support the development of the North–South Commuter Railway (NSCR).
+The consortium was selected by the Philippine Department of Transportation to oversee the civil engineering and construction of a 22-hectare railway depot located in Calamba, Laguna.
+As a critical component of the wider 147-kilometer regional rail network financed by the Asian Development Bank, the project is designed to modernize transportation between Metro Manila and neighboring provinces, significantly reducing travel times across the island of Luzon.